Dino 206 S

+The 206 S was the last of the Dino sports racing cars and simultaneously the most produced.

 Development

 The Dino 206 S had two immediate predecessors.
 The first was the 1965 Dino 166 P that was the first sports prototype model for the Dino marque and previewed the new rear-engined chassis and revised bodywork.
 The other, 206 SP, was a starting point for the final 65° DOHC race engine evolution.
+The Group 4 Sportscar homologation process was only completed by Ferrari in 1966 for the range of 3.3 litre V12 Ferrari 250 LM that had been produced in 1964, never for the Dino 206s, but again years later for the Ferrari 512S.

 The first example of the 206 S model range, s/n 0842, was converted from the 166 P that did not participate in any races.
 Second example, s/n 0852, still shared the chassis number sequence with Ferrari race cars and was subsequently renumbered as s/n 002, the first in Dino race car sequence.

 The 206 S was bodied by Piero Drogo's Carrozzeria Sports Cars in the same style as before, evoking bigger Ferrari prototype cars.
 The majority were bodied in a spyder style with a roll-bar behind the driver.
 Only three examples were originally created as fully closed berlinettas.
-A handful of cars were later rebodied as an open barchettas.
+A handful of cars were later rebodied as open barchettas.

 One of the Dino 206 S chassis was used for the Ferrari 212 E Montagna, a uniquely-engined, one-off hillclimb-oriented sports car.

-In 1967, at the Frankfurt Auto Show, Pininfarina presented a concept car based on a penultimate 206 S chassis, the Dino Berlinetta Competizione.
+In 1967, at the Frankfurt Auto Show, Pininfarina presented a concept car based on the penultimate 206 S chassis, the Dino Berlinetta Competizione.
 It was designed by Paolo Martin, and was his first design for the Turin-based studio.

 Specifications

 The 65° V6 engine, mounted longitudinally in the rear, displaced 2.0-litres (1986.60 cc) from 86 by 57 mm of bore and stroke.
 The earliest version, tipo 227L, had two valves per cylinder.
-Later types 231 and 231B received an experimental 3-valve heads.
+Later types 231 and 231B received experimental 3-valve heads.
 All had twin overhead camshafts per bank.
 This Dino engine received a newly designed combustion chamber derived directly from the Formula One experience.

 The compression ratio was between 10.8 and 11:1.
 Most engines were equipped with three classic Weber 40DCN15 carburettors but some received the Lucas indirect fuel injection.
 Either one or two spark plugs per cylinder were installed.
 The resulting power output was 220 PS at 9000 rpm.
 As a race engine it also used dry sump lubrication.
 Top speed was 260–270 km/h.

 The drive train consisted of a 5-speed, non-synchro, manual transmission and twin-plate clutch.
 The chassis type 585, was an evolution of the one already tried in racing and was created out of a welded tubular frame.
 The front and rear suspension was fully independent.
 The 2280 mm wheelbase was shared with both its predecessors.
 The car used disc brakes all-round and the fuel tank had 100-litres capacity.